Avibah/Sound-Space-Multi-Tool/README.md

 Any newly uploaded files are to be considered open for beta testing and may not always work as intended.

-Please report any bugs you may come across if you do decide to download this tool for yourself.
+Please report any bugs you may come across if you do decide to download this tool for yourself when it is released.
+My Discord is Avibah#6449 if you wish to contact me there.

+The Update Log is only used for automatic checking for updates.